-As noted above and in the statement of activities, the cost of all governmental activities during fiscal year ended September 30, 2022 was \$4,170,575.
+As noted above and in the statement of activities, the cost of all governmental activities during fiscal year ended September 30, 2024 was \$5,613,265.
 The costs of the District's activities were primarily funded by program revenues.
 Program revenues were comprised primarily of assessments and Developer contributions.
 The majority of the increase in program revenues is the result of the increase in Developer contributions toward the various construction projects.
-The increase in expenses is primarily the result of the increase in interest expense due to the bonds issued in the current and prior years.
+The increase in expenses is primarily the result of the increase and professional services including maintenance and repairs.